First Arsch

-The band would also book concerts under the name First Art due to the East German authorities.
+The band would also book concerts under the name First Art due to the restrictions of East German authorities.

 History

 First Arsch formed in 1986 when singer-bassist Jörg Mielke and then-drummer Till Lindemann met at Lindemann's birthday party.
 The group played concerts around East Germany and in the early 1990s recorded their debut album, Saddle Up, released in November 1992, with Paul Landers of Feeling B and Richard Kruspe of Das Elegante Chaos as guitarists.

 In 1993, Lindemann, Kruspe and Landers left First Arsch to form Rammstein and Mielke replaced them with Volker Voigt and Tom Knopf.
 This lineup released a new song, "Das Schlagzeug fliegt da fast außernander", in 1995.

+The band is still active, and occasionally performs in its members' hometown of Schwerin.

 Saddle Up

 Saddle Up is First Arsch's first and only album.
 It was released in November 1992.
-The album's art was created by Matthias Mathies, who would later work together with Rammstein frontman Till Lindemann on his book "In stillen Nächten".
+The album's art was created by Matthias Mathies, who would later work together with Rammstein front man Till Lindemann on his book In stillen Nächten (English: In Silent Nights).

 On 18 December 2020, the album was remastered and reissued on vinyl, and hit No. 44 on the German charts that Christmas.

 Track listing

+The track "Pregnant" was misspelled as "Preagnant" on the original release.